KarinaRadkevich/Opening-BreadBar-/README.md

 <br>
 This prolect is landing page for "Backery Bar"'s opening.
 <br>
 I made it to practice JavaScript for educational purposes.
-It includes a countdown timer.
+It includes slides, video and a countdown timer.
 <br>
 <br>
 Skills: REACT / JS / HTML / CSS